omarkawach/spatial_analysis_scenarios/README.md

 *Potential Use Case*
 1. Find shortest path from warehouse to multiple stores
 2. Link distribution centers to population centers
-3. An app used for delivering groceries wants to know which Walmart to get groceries from since there are multiple in the customer's area.
-This scenario would find the shortest path between the customers house and the Walmarts.

 ### Building a Topology using Spatial Weights v1.0